oleg-astakhov/microservices-demo/README.md

 Once the services are up and running, you'll be presented with a Quiz game.
 Just follow the on-screen instructions.

-## Focus Point

-I'm primarily a backend engineer, so frontend is there only for demo purposes.
-I use JQuery and AJAX calls, and they are not the point of interest.

-The focus is on building a [Reactive Distributed System](https://www.reactivemanifesto.org/).
-For some of its constituent components, I am employing reactive programming model as well.
-In the best-case scenario—all of them.

 ## Technical Stack

 > Legend: